Complex Far-Field Geometries Determine the Stability of Solid Tumor Growth with Chemotaxis

 where $\sigma_i$ denotes $\displaystyle \lim_{\mathbf{x}_i\rightarrow\Gamma(t)}\sigma(\mathbf{x}_i)$ for $\mathbf{x}_i$ in $\Omega_i$ with $i=1,2$ and analogously for $\frac{\partial \sigma_i}{\partial\mathbf{n}}$.
 The far-field boundary condition is:

-\paragraph{Chemotaxis.} To model the directed migration of tumor cells up gradients of nutrients we use the Chemo-Darcy law:
+\paragraph{Chemotaxis} To model the directed migration of tumor cells up gradients of nutrients, we use the Chemo-Darcy law:

 where $p$ is the pressure, $\mu$ is the cell mobility and $\chi_\sigma$ is the chemotaxis coefficient.
-Then, assuming the tumor cell density is constant, the conservation of mass is in the tumor is:
+Then, assuming the tumor cell density is constant, the conservation of mass in the tumor is:

-We assume there is no cell proliferation or death in the host tissue region, and for simplicity, we do not model any motion of the host tissue. \paragraph{Boundary conditions.} The Laplace-Young condition for the internal pressure is assumed on $\Gamma$:
+where $\lambda_M,\lambda_A$ is the rate of mitosis and apoptosis, respectively.
+We assume there is no cell proliferation or death in the host tissue region, and for simplicity, we do not model any motion of the host tissue. \paragraph{Boundary conditions} The Laplace-Young condition for the internal pressure is assumed on $\Gamma$:

 where $\gamma$ is a measure of cell-to-cell adhesion and $\kappa$ is the curvature of $\Gamma$.
 The equation of motion for the interface $\Gamma$ is given by:

 where $\displaystyle\left(\frac{\partial \sigma_1}{\partial \mathbf{n}}\right)_{\Gamma}\equiv\lim_{\substack{\mathbf{x}_1\rightarrow\Gamma\\\mathbf{x}_1\in\Omega_1}}\left(\frac{\partial \sigma(\mathbf{x}_1)}{\partial \mathbf{n}}\right)_{\Gamma}$, and analogously for $p$.